bologer/anycomment.io/readme.txt

 * Translated in English & Russian
 * Suitable for dark & light themes (on your choice)
 * Blazing-fast comments based on React
+* Alert notification in comment area when new comment was added (by clicking on alert, comment will be shown)
-* Provide User Agreement link, so users know how their data used
+* Provide `User Agreement` link, so users know how their data used (when no provided, no checkbox will be shown)
 * Social avatars shown globally
 * Likes in comments
 * See likes count per comment/user in admin